 The RMs’ is also not a permanent fixture in the bank’s scheme of things.
 They jump the boat when they find a better opportunity and hence the relationship building is not a priority for them.

-There are a lot of instances where the wrong product has to be recommended to a client, which has resulted in considerable loss for them.
-It is like selling a long term ULIP to a senior citizen who is above 70 years of age and who in the first place had sought the help of the bank to suggest good investment opportunities for his retirement corpus.
+There are a lot of instances where the wrong product has to be recommended to a client, which has resulted in the considerable loss for them.
+It is like selling a long-term ULIP to a senior citizen who is above 70 years of age and who in the first place had sought the help of the bank to suggest good investment opportunities for his retirement corpus.

 It is therefore advisable to stay away from Bank Relationship Managers as far as investment-planning advice is concerned.